Trynityneo/netscapy/README.md

 - **Web Technology Detection**: Using WhatWeb to fingerprint web technologies
 - **Parallel Execution**: Run multiple scans concurrently for efficiency
 - **Structured Output**: Results saved in JSON format for easy processing
+- **Plain Text Output**: Nmap results are also saved as human-readable .txt files
 - **Logging**: Comprehensive logging for debugging and audit purposes
 - **Graphical User Interface**: Modern GUI for easy interaction and result visualization